dimaga/drlnd-p1-navigation/Report.md

 This project uses https://pytorch.org/ version 0.4.0.
 The neural networks have been trained on CPU and double checked on GPU.
 Since 37-dimensional state vector is relatively small, CPU resources were enough.

-Instead of stochastic gradient descent, our project uses Adam optimizer (see https://arxiv.org/abs/1412.6980)
+Instead of stochastic gradient descent, our project uses Adam optimizer (see https://arxiv.org/abs/1412.6980).
+It improves the convergence accuracy and speed of stochastic gradient descent by tuning learning rate dependently on the training results and by applying an number of additional heuristics and methods.

 #### Rainbow